Chart Color Schemes

 Upper Coomera (South) - Wongawallan features high concentrations of family households, with a higher-than-average median household size

 Family households account for 88.8% of all households, including 52.3% couples with children, 24.0% couples without children, and 12.0% single parent families.
-Non-family households constitute the remaining 11.2%, with lone person households at 9.0% and group households comprising 2.3%.
+Non-family households make up the remaining 11.2%, with lone person households at 9.0% and group households comprising 2.3%.
 The median household size is 3.2 people, which is larger than the Rest of Qld average of 2.9.

 Frequently Asked Questions - Households